rimuadmin/ProtoFlex/docs/Logging.md

 # Setup

-By default ProtoFlex logs to the console and also to a file named protoflex.log.
-This file logs all the Commands, Responses and Status Messages between the client and the ProtoFlex.
-It also logs errors it discovers from badly formatted commands, etc.
+* By default ProtoFlex logs to the console and also to a file named protoflex.log.
+* The file logs all the Flex Commands, Responses and Status Messages between the client and the ProtoFlex.
+* It also logs errors it discovers from badly formatted commands, etc.
+* UDP Discovery payloads are logged whenever one of the payload attributes changes.

+> [!NOTE]
-Note that keepalive pings are not logged.
-SmartSDR sends these every second, so if logged, it fills the log very quickly.
+> Keepalive pings are not logged.
+SmartSDR sends these every second, they would fill the log very quickly if they were logged.

+## Example Log

 [![ProtoFlex Log](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_log.png)](https://raw.githubusercontent.com/rimuadmin/ProtoFlex/main/images/protoflex_log.png)